ivansansao/Dariu/README.md

 ## Compile

-Here we are using CMake.
+Here we are using Makefile.

 ~~~bash
 chmod +x compileAndRun.sh # Just first time